petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-9-search/working-with-liferay-search.md

 ## About Liferay Search

-As modern businesses generate and store vasts amount of data, the need is ever greater to have tools that can be used to quickly and effectively search and retrieve this data.
-Having effective search tools means empowering employees, and other site visitors, to be productive and reduce wasted time looking for information.

-Fortunately Liferay works in conjunction with [Elasticsearch](https://www.elastic.co/elasticsearch), a best-of-breed search engine built for modern web applications.
+Liferay search works in conjunction with [Elasticsearch](https://www.elastic.co/elasticsearch), a best-of-breed search engine built for modern web applications.
 By leveraging the power of Elastic search, together with its own search infrastructure, Liferay search offers:

 * Comprehensive indexing that supports a wide range of content types (e.g. blogs, documents, web content, etc.)
 * Search facets and search filters